 - Marines: 28

 Educational and Testing Requirements for Joining the Military

 You are required to take the ASVAB test.
 The ASVAB has 10 subtests.

 - Your scores on four of those determine your Armed Forces Qualification Test (AFQT) score.
-This score shows which branch(es) you may join.
+This ASVAB score shows which branch(es) you may join.
 Each branch has its own lowest score for joining.

 - Your scores on those 10 subtests determine which job specialties you qualify for.